Our Scientific Director Dr. David Flavell explains about the life saving research work being funded by Leukaemia Busters.

-Leukaemia Busters was formed for the sole purpose of conducting innovative translational laboratory and clinical research that will benefit leukaemia and lymphoma patients directly.
+Leukaemia Busters was formed with the sole purpose of funding innovative translational laboratory and clinical research that will benefit leukaemia and lymphoma patients directly.

 Over four decades, scientists and doctors collaborating nationally and internationally have developed chemotherapy treatments that are effective for eight out of ten children with the commonest form of childhood leukaemia and for approximately half of adult patients with leukaemia.
 However, chemotherapy still has very unpleasant and sometimes life threatening side effects and does not cure every patient.